laipn/company-fit/README.md

 2. Engineering Culture: Measured by reviewing tech-infrastructure decisions and employee attitudes towards tech-debt.
 3. Management Culture: Employee engagement with management and management transparency with employees
 4. Leadership: What mechanisms exists to ensure leaders produce healthy orgs.
+5. (Experimental) Company Ethics: Whether the company acts with a consistent set of ethical principles.
-5. Personal ethics: Whether the company is compatible with my own set of ethics.
+6. (Unfinished) Personal Ethics: Whether the company is compatible with my own set of ethics.

 ## Work Culture